pablo-albaladejo/awslambdahackathon/docs/architecture/CIRCUIT_BREAKER_USAGE.md

 # Circuit Breaker Service Usage Guide

-This document explains where and how the `CircuitBreakerService` is used in the WebSocket application.
+This document explains the implementation and usage of the `CircuitBreakerService` within the AWS Lambda backend of the real-time communication application, focusing on its role in enhancing resilience and fault tolerance.

 ## Locations where CircuitBreakerService is used